gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 Discuss agencies’ experiences and lessons learned from the first two years of implementation of the Evidence Act.
 - March 10, 2021 from 3:00 to 4:30 pm

+### Cost Analysis in Research
+Introduction to cost analysis: discuss the types of cost analysis used in research and highlight how answering cost questions can inform policies and programs.
+- March 31, 2021 from 2:00 to 3:30 pm

 ## Past Federal Workshops

 ### Introduction to Quasi-Experimental Designs